Do you have a great working relationship with your employees? If not, it may be time to focus on employee relations.

-Setting regularly 1:1’s are a great way to facilitate this.
+Setting regular 1:1’s is a great way to facilitate this.
 But why not switch this up a gear and have your 1:1 in a local coffee shop or anywhere outside of the workplace environment?
 This may help your employees feel even more relaxed and comfortable around you as a manager.

 It’s a great way to keep communication flowing at all times, engage your employees and let them share their thoughts in a safe environment.

 2. Show recognition 🏆